MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-08-azure-auto-stop-vm-with-tag.md

     - azure automation
     - powershell runbook
     - virtual machines
+published: false
 ---

 # Automating Virtual Machine shut down with Azure Automation
 Leaving your Virtual Machines (VMs) running when they are not needed is an unnecessary cost.
 With DevTest Labs auto-shutdown feature you can schedule your development VMs to shutdown on a schedule and this feature is available now to individual VMs but controlling shutdown schedules with Tags and Azure automation allows for a solution that can scale to many VMs easily.
 I've also had it when I've just shut down the VM from Windows, but there are still charges because the VM is holding resources and not deallocated from the Azure fabric.

-The new **Azure Mobile App88 allows you to remotely shutdown your VMs if you forget while you're on the move, handy if you remember you left one running and it's not on an auto-shutdown schedule.
+The new **Azure Mobile App** allows you to remotely shutdown your VMs if you forget while you're on the move, handy if you remember you left one running and it's not on an auto-shutdown schedule.

 This post will show you how to
 - Tag VMs